 Former Hong Kong Marine Department headquarters, Hullett House is a magnificent example of local colonial architecture (it dates back to 1881), and is a monument to the city’s past.
-Also housed here is the elegantly appointed Hullett House Hotel, which features 10 individually designed luxury suites, each with a private terrace.
-It also comprises five restaurants and bars, souvenir shops and a performance area.
+The elegant Hullett House Hotel features 10 individually designed luxury suites, each with a private terrace.
+It also comprises several restaurants and bars, souvenir shops and a performance area.

 Hullett House, 1881 Heritage, No. 2A Canton Road, Tsim Sha Tsui, Kowloon

 Stretch those muscles and calm the mind at Pure Yoga, located in Central, Admiralty, Causeway Bay and Quarry Bay in Hong Kong Island, and in Tsim Sha Tsui and Mongkok in Kowloon.
 For those who prefer smaller classes, the boutique studio Yoga Room is another great option.